-How To – Advanced Microsoft Word Formatting
+Your Guide to Advanced Microsoft Word Formatting

-Advanced Word Formatting Blog Header
+Your Guide to Advanced Microsoft Word Formatting

 Back in the middle of July, we ran a webinar about Microsoft Word formatting basics for book preparation.
 In the comments and questions, we ran into a lot of authors and aspiring authors who asked about some advanced formatting.
 As I reviewed the list of questions and sat down to write up answers for everyone, I realized the webinar didn’t cover enough.